Treats rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn disease, plaque psoriasis, and ulcerative colitis.

 Warnings While Using This Medicine

-- It is important to have your heart checked closely if you receive infliximab.
-Call your doctor right away if you have shortness of breath, swelling in the ankles and feet, or a sudden weight gain.
+- It is important to have your heart checked when you receive infliximab.
+Call your doctor right away if you have trouble breathing, swelling in the face, ankles, or feet, or a sudden weight gain.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 - Check with your doctor right away if you have a rash, unusual tiredness or weakness, joint or muscle pain, nausea and vomiting, or stomach pain.
 This medicine may rarely cause other problems with your immune system.